How Does Social Security Work in a Connecticut Divorce?

 You can claim Social Security benefits under an ex-spouse’s record if you are:

 - Divorced from someone entitled to receive Social Security benefits

 - Had a marriage that was least 10 years long

 Does it Matter Whether My Ex-Spouse Has Retired?

 It doesn’t.
 If you have been divorced at least two years before applying for Social Security benefits, you are eligible to apply on your ex-spouse’s record even if he or she has not retired.
 Again, this has no effect on the benefits your ex-spouse is eligible to receive.

 If you are entitled to your own Social Security benefits, and your benefit amount would be less than you would receive based on your ex-spouse’s record, you will be paid the higher of the two benefits (but not both).

 If you want to learn more about how Social Security works in Connecticut divorces — for example with respect to alimony and child support — check out this article.
-If you have questions or want to learn more about how Social Security might work in your specific situation, please contact us either here or by phone at 860-560-8160.
+If you have questions or want to learn more about how Social Security might work in your specific situation, please contact us here.